Contact us

 What do the new requirements mean for landlords?

-Under STAIRs, it is proposed that RPs must:
+Under STAIRs, RPs must:

 • Provide detailed relevant information to their tenants or their representatives (such as their solicitors) upon request.